wdi-sf-jan-2014/notes/rails_controllers_rest/RailsController.md

 - Add search controller method
 - Make OMDB API call retrieving movies
 - Add each movie to the movie_db, redirect to home page

-###Bonus

-- Instead of adding all search results blindly, show list of results and allow user to pick which ones to add.